[wpforms id="1589"]

 Explore the full collection

-Ben Sloat argues that one of the greatest injustices our population faces is that of extractive capitalism.
+Ben Sloat argues that one of the greatest injustices our population faces is that of extractive capitalism, and a focus on transactions in the present that ignore the people and history behind them.

 Get a sense of Ben’s work by checking out another one of his pieces, called “What the Farmer Saw”, where he uses images and material to convey layers of past, present, and future.
 It’s also a nod to his inspiration for the Be the Change box.